duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 ![](assets/LCDSettings.png)

-* **Screen dimming**: By default, the LCD displays lower its brightness after one minute.
+* **Screen dimming**: By default, the LCD display lowers it's brightness after one minute.
 Here, you can disable or enable this dimming.
 * **Brightness**: Adjust the brightness of the LCD display.
 * **Beep when waiting action**: Enable or disable the buzzer when the printer is waiting for an action.
 It is in particular the case when loading or unloading filament, and with Advanced Pause (M600)
 * **Beep on press**: Enable or disable the buzzer when you tap on the LCD panel